 Non-cohesive soils, like sand and gravel, are less susceptible to shrinkage and growth, but they are more susceptible to being washed away by water flow (such as when a water pipe is damaged).

 Take a look at this UK subsidence map to see which areas of the country are most affected by subsidence.

 As much as that nearby tree or bush adds to the charm of where you live or work, there is the possibility that it could be causing subsidence to occur.
 Vegetation near the foundations can be a cause because roots suck moisture from the soil, causing it to shrink.
 This is more of a risk during long periods of dry weather as thirsty plants push their roots through building foundations in search of water.

 It isn’t just caused by natural phenomenon – there are several man-made factors that have an impact, too.
-Water escaping from damaged drains can sometimes soften, or even wash away the ground beneath the foundations resulting in ground movement and, therefore, building movement.
+Water escaping from damaged drains can soften or even wash away the ground beneath the foundations resulting in ground movement and, therefore, building movement.
 This issue usually affects sandy or gravelly soil.